Ken Blackman

-Kenneth Blake Blackman (born November 8, 1972) is a former professional American football player who played guard for three seasons for the Cincinnati Bengals.
+Kenneth Blake Blackman (born November 8, 1972) is an American former professional football player who was a guard for three seasons with the Cincinnati Bengals of the National Football League (NFL).
+He was selected in the third round of the 1996 NFL draft.
 His playing weight was listed as 320 pounds.
 He played college football at the University of Illinois and high school at Wylie High School in Abilene, Texas.

 Blackman lives with his wife, Charity, in Monmouth, Illinois.
 He was married to former professional wrestler Debrah Miceli from 1998 to 2008.